 ALTERNATIVE CONTROL CENTRES

-Limited viewing and control of some elements of the system is available at
+Limited viewing of the system is available at

-Kempston police station

-Borough Hall & Prebend Road Car Park (Borough Hall System)

-TBC
+Bedfordshire Police Headquarters - Kempston

+Bedford Borough Council- Borough Hall

-RELEASE OF CCTV DATA - POLICE OR OTHER INVESTIGATORS.
+RELEASE OF CCTV DATA - POLICE OR OTHER INVESTIGATORS

 The police are afforded access to the control room on the understanding it is work related and some notice has been provided and as agreed in the information sharing agreement.
 The current information sharing agreement with Bedfordshire police is referenced CF/2010/09794.
 Casual visits are discouraged and should be pre-arranged even if at relatively short notice e.g. a quick call due to a priority need for access.

-Police should show ID if requested e.g. if in plain clothes and not known to CCTV Staff
+Police should show ID at all times when visiting the CCTV Control Room.

-All requests for CCTV evidence will be accompanied by a request in writing.
-Requests can be made accepted verbally by CCTV Staff if to do so will save time or officers are in pursuit but release will only be authorized in writing and on signature
+All requests for CCTV evidence will be accompanied by a request in writing by completion of Appendix 1 (Request Release CCTV Footage).
+Requests can be made verbally in extreme circumstances but must be followed up by completion and submission of Appendix 1 (Request Release CCTV Footage).

-Sufficient warnings are apparent in CCTV to ensure visiting officers are aware of their and the councils responsibilities under the DPA
+Sufficient warnings are apparent in CCTV to ensure visiting officers are aware of their and the councils responsibilities under the data protection legislation.

-Requests for stills will be authorized by the CCTV Manager, Supervisor or Council Lead Officer.
+Requests for stills will be authorised by the CCTV Manager, or Council Lead Officer.
 Operators will contact one of the above before releasing stills.

 Particular care will be taken when dealing with any material relating to juveniles.